mlgtshgry/aaccup2025/readme.md

-Accreditation Website for [Your School Name]
+Accreditation Website for CVSU NAIC

 This is a web-based platform designed to showcase and support the accreditation process of three academic programs offered at [Your School Name].
 The website serves as a digital repository of documents, reports, and evidences for assessors and stakeholders.